November 30th

 It is known that Bali was very famous for his charity.
 He gave so much that he gave up himself!
 Not that it was a bad outcome as he surrendered to Lord Viṣṇu in the end, but it was his 'pride' about being able to give anything that brought about his demise.
 He was bound by his overzealousness in giving.

-When he abducted Sītā, Rāvaṇa broke the barrier of lust.
-By wanting to marry someone's wife, he asked for his own death.
+Rāvaṇa broke the barrier of lust when he abducted Sītā.
+By wanting to marry another's wife, he asked for his own death.

-Anything that exceeds required boundaries will prove fatal.
+Anything that exceeds the required boundaries will prove fatal.
 Like they say, 'Too much of anything is too bad'.
 Even if one is eating their most favorite dish, they can relish it only for so long as it will begin to lose its allure.
 However if one eats forcefully, it becomes a health hazard.
 Similarly, anything that crosses over the limit brings unwanted repercussions.

 Check thy habits.
 Know thy limits.